Happening-Community/requests-and-offers/documentation/specifications.md

 ##### 4.2.1.2 Links

 - **AllProjects**: A link to the `projects` anchor.
-- **ProjectAdministrators**: A link from the project's to a person.
+- **ProjectAdministrators**: A link from the project's to a user.
 It is an index of all the administrators.
-- **ProjectTeamMembers**: A link from the project's to a person.
+- **ProjectTeamMembers**: A link from the project's to a user.
 It is an index of all the team members.
 - **ProjectCategories**: A link from the project's to a category.
 It is an index of all the categories.
 - **ProjectRequests**: A link from the project's to a request.
 It is an index of all the requests made by the project.
 - **ProjectOffers**: A link from the project's to an offer.
 It is an index of all the offers made to the project.

 #### 4.2.2 Organization Entry

-The `Organization` entry represents an organization and its associated persons and projects.
-Organizations are created by persons.
+The `Organization` entry represents an organization and its associated users and projects.
+Organizations are created by users.

 In hREA, are agents `classifiedAs` `Organization`.